 Designed to protect against whitefly, aphids and mining flies.

-The OptiNet Mesh is an advanced new-generation insect protection network with a combined mechanical and optical barrier.
+The OptiNet is an advanced new-generation insect protection network with a combined mechanical and optical barrier.

 The new network significantly reduces the penetration of agricultural pests, mainly it’s about thrips, but the nets also protect against whiteflies and mining flies.

-This is the only network in the world that allows you to successfully deal with thrips, without disrupting ventilation, and sometimes even improving it through the use of OptiNe t 40 mesh networks .
+This is the only net in the world that allows you to successfully deal with thrips, without disrupting ventilation, and sometimes even improving it through the use of OptiNet 40 mesh net .

-The grid does not lose its optical properties and retains them throughout the entire period of use.
+The net does not lose its optical properties and retains them throughout the entire period of use.

 Another problem with crop protection is protection against birds.
-Birds are quite damaging, and in some cases can almost completely destroy crops such as cherry, cherry, strawberry, raspberry and other crops.
+Birds are quite damaging, and in some cases can almost completely destroy crops such as cherry, cherry, strawberry, raspberry and other.

-For this purpose, a special protective mesh has been created that effectively protects the crop, primarily fruits and berries, from being damaged by birds.
+For this purpose, a special protective net has been created that effectively protects the crop, primarily fruits and berries, from being damaged by birds.

 Pecks and eats fruit, rips walnuts and pecans, pecks greenhouse film and damages irrigation systems and structures on plantations.